 Apart from the Group's continuous efforts towards improvement in relationship with its stakeholders, the Group is also committed to delivering support to the needs of the community.
 The Company has been awarded as a "Caring Company" since 2009 in recognition of our achievement in corporate social responsibility.
-To support Lok Sin Tong Social Housing Scheme, we procured to provide twenty housing units for underprivileged families in 2022.
+To continue aligning with and supporting the government's transitional housing policy, the Group procured to provide transitional housing under Lok Sin Tong Social Housing Scheme for families in need and thirty-three housing units were provided under the scheme in 2024.
 We have also donated to domestic charities and our employees have participated in a number of community activities and volunteer services.
-26